 It was pretty typical football training for the time.
 We would do some Clean variations, Incline Bench, Bench, Front Squat, Back Squat.
 We would do a number of plyometrics and tons of sprinting as well.

 I was definitely stronger than my peers when I was younger.
 Especially at Cleans and Squats.
 I don’t remember any specific numbers, but I remember being stronger than even the biggest kids at cleans and squats.
-I could always run faster and jump better than basically all my friends and any one I played against in sport.
-Plus I was naturally bigger, so I feel like that helped allot with my development and my transition into weightlifting.
+I could always run faster and jump better than basically all my friends and any one I played against in sport and I was naturally bigger, so I feel like that helped allot with my development and my transition into weightlifting.

 What is your philosophy on weightlifting?